 SigNoz is a full-stack open-source application performance monitoring and observability tool which can be used in place of Grafana Tempo and Jaeger.
 It provides advanced distributed tracing capabilities along with metrics under a single dashboard.

 SigNoz is built to support OpenTelemetry natively.
 OpenTelemetry is becoming the world standard for generating and managing telemetry data (Logs, metrics, and traces).
-It also provides users flexibility in terms of storage.
-You can choose between ClickHouse or Kafka + Druid as your backend storage while installing SigNoz.
+It also provides a fast OLAP datastore, ClickHouse as the storage backend.

 SigNoz comes with out of box visualization of things like RED metrics.